What does a CEO Coach do?

 Planning Company Sales Growth

-Planning is often seen as boring and getting in the way of getting the real work done.
+Planning for sales growth is often seen as boring and getting in the way of getting the real work done.
 However, we have learned over the years without planning, we become reactive and achieve much less of the results we would like to.

 A well though out plan allows both the company and the individual to achieve mutually beneficial results orientated goals.